Joining the lab

 Funding opportunities (all roles)

 Generally, we do not allow people, at any career stage, to volunteer in the lab.
-For a list of undergraduate, graduate and postdoctoral funding opportunities, both internal to and external to Johns Hopkins, please refer to this page.
+For a list of undergraduate, graduate and postdoctoral funding opportunities, both internal and external to Johns Hopkins, please refer to this page.
 All lab members should expect to apply for funding as part of their training– it will look great on your resume or CV, prepare you for writing proposals in the future, and alleviate cost on the lab’s end.

 Undergraduate researchers